iliamunaev/robots-txt-ai-analyzer/README.md

 # Robots.txt AI Analyzer

-A modern web application that fetches and intelligently analyzes any website's `robots.txt` file using OpenAI's GPT models.
-Features a beautiful, responsive interface with structured AI insights.
+A web application that fetches and intelligently analyzes any website's `robots.txt` file using OpenAI's GPT models.

 ---